-Image scan and text by George P. Landow.
-[You may use this image without prior permission for any scholarly or educational purpose as long as you (1) credit the person who scanned the imageand (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]
+First image scan, and text, by George P. Landow; the two later images and caption material kindly supplied by Michael Statham, and added by Jacqueline Banerjee.
+[You may use these images without prior permission for any scholarly or educational purpose as long as you (1) credit the source and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]

 Charles L. Eastlake's Comments on Ettington Park (1872)